ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 #. open and then close the "Cygwin64 Terminal" application from the desktop or start menu icon.
 This creates initialisation files for the user in the Cygwin home directory.

 #. open the "Cygwin64 Terminal" application from the desktop or start menu icon.
-Enter the following command to install additional Python packages:
+Enter the following command to set Python 3.6 to be the default Python and then install additional Python packages:

 ::

+    ln -s /usr/bin/python3.6 /usr/bin/python
+    ln -s /usr/bin/pip3.6 /usr/bin/pip
-    pip2 install empy pyserial pymavlink
+    pip install empy pyserial pymavlink

 Download ArduPilot Source
 =========================